Dallas - Fort Worth Dachshund Rescue Foundation

 These are some of the reasons that assistance was requested from our group:

-~ A shelter contacted us about 2 young dachshunds in need of rescue.
+~ A man called us about rehoming his two dachshunds that he was no longer willing to keep.
 We were full, but made referrals.

-~ A woman contacted us about a chiweenie in need of a home.
-We explained that we did not accept mixed breed dogs, and referred the woman to groups that did.
+~ A woman contacted us about getting rid of her dachshund mix female.
+We explained that we did not take mixed breed dogs and referred her to groups that did.

-~ A woman contacted us about her mothers 13-year-old dachshund.
-The mother had passed away, and no one wanted the dog.
+~ A woman contacted us about a female senior dachshund that they no longer wanted because they had new jobs and had no time for the dog.
 We explained that we were not a sanctuary for dogs whose age precluded their ever being adopted and reviewed the limited options available in such situations.

 Callers requesting advice only: 2